aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 {{%expand "Need a hint?" %}}
 * Use the [uuid](https://docs.python.org/3/library/uuid.html) module in Python to generate a `UUID4` value to pass to `clientRequestToken`;
 * from the [Read handlers](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test-contract.html#resource-type-test-contract-read) section in the Resource type handler contract documentation [page](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test-contract.html), read content in *Input assumptions* to determine which key and value to pass, as an input, underneath the `desiredResourceState` key in the JSON structure;
-* use an example value for the logical identifier of the resource, such as `my-example-resource`.
+* use an example value for the logical identifier of the resource, such as `MyExampleResource`.
 {{% /expand %}}